LayerNext/docs/docs/08-python-sdk/03-download-datasets.md

 ```
 A list of all project id-name pairs in the system will be returned.

 ## 3.4.
-Set Label (Ontology) Group to a Project
+Set Label (Ontology) Group for a Project

-To set labels to a project, we can attach an existing group of ontology(labels).
+To set labels for a project, we can attach an existing group of ontology(labels).
 To create a group of labels, please refer to the function for label group creation.

 ```python
 attach_label_group_to_annotation_project(project_id, group_id)